Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - When the player's antagonist round is inappropriately affected by an Administrator's interference.
 - Admins may grant the token at the direction of the head game administrators.
 Players whose antagonist rounds are griefed or ruined by other influences may be granted an antagonist token.

+#### Token redemption guidelines
+ Admins have discretion over when antagonist tokens can be redeemed; if the round is too chaotic, they can defer redemption to another round.
+The exact reasoning for deferral should be kept vague to prevent players from guessing which antagonists are present in the round.

-Antagonist tokens may not be redeemed on extended or conversion rounds.
+- Antagonist tokens may not be redeemed on extended or conversion rounds.
 You should not disclose the exact round type when refusing to grant a token redemption
 Antagonist tokens may not be traded
-Token redemptions must take place in the lobby; tokens cannot be redeemed once a player has entered the round
+- Token redemptions must take place at the start of the round; tokens cannot be redeemed once a player has entered the round
+- Ghost role and mid-round token redemptions must be redeemed within 30 minutes or after.

 Antagonist tokens may only be redeemed for the following roles:
 - Traitor
 - Changeling
 - Heretic
 - Abductor(s) (choose partner, or solo)
-- Revenant
-- Ninja
+- Wraith
 - Slime
 - Sentient Station Pet or Monkey (act as an antagonist if you wish)
+- Slasher

 An antagonist token may only be redeemed for the following roles if the same role is not already present in the ongoing round.
 The exact reasoning for the denial should be withheld to prevent meta-gaming.
 - Blob
 - Space Dragon
-- Wizard
+- Space Ninja
 - Lone Operative (Should not be added if there are nuke-ops)

-Admins have discretion over when antagonist tokens can be redeemed; if the round is too chaotic, they can defer redemption to another round.
-The exact reasoning for deferral should be kept vague to prevent players from guessing which antagonists are present in the round.
+- Heretic (If the single heretic has failed very early into the round)

 ### Admin Strikes and Demotion
 Admin strikes are issued by a head game administrator as a punishment for breach of conduct.